MAGDiff: Covariate Data Set Shift Detection via Activation Graphs of Deep Neural Networks: Conclusion

 \section{Conclusion}

-In this article, we introduce novel types of representations, called \statname{}, which are derived from the activation graphs of a trained NN classifier.
-We empirically show that using \statname{}~representations for the task of data set shift detection via coordinate-wise KS tests (with Bonferroni correction) significantly outperforms the baseline given by using confidence vectors (CV) of the NN established in \cite{Lipton2018}, while remaining equally fast and easy to implement.
-Thus, our \statname{}~representations are an effective method for encoding data- and task-driven information of the input data that is highly relevant for the critical challenge of dataset shift detection in data science.
+In this article, we derive new representations \statname{} from the activation graphs of a trained NN classifier.
+We empirically show that using \statname{}~representations for data set shift detection via coordinate-wise KS tests (with Bonferroni correction) significantly outperforms the baseline given by using confidence vectors established in \cite{Lipton2018}, while remaining equally fast and easy to implement, making \statname{}~representations an efficient tool for this critical task.

 Our findings open many avenues for future investigations.
 We focused on classification of image data in this work, but our method is a general one and can be applied to other settings.
 Moreover, adapting our method to regression tasks as well as to settings where shifts occur gradually is feasible and a starting point for future work.
 Finally, exploring variants of the \statname{} representations---considering several layers of the network at once, extending it to other types of layers, extracting finer topological information from the activation graphs, weighting the edges of the graph by backpropagating their contribution to the output, etc.---could also result in increased performance.